thosgood/this-weeks-finds/markdown/151-200/week187.md

     The Lie group is Spin(2n).
 Since the Dynkin diagram is not just a straight line of dots, it turns out the Coxeter group is not the full symmetry group of some polytope.
-Instead, it\'s half as big as the Weyl group of B~n~: it\'s the subgroup of the symmetries of the n-dimensional cube generated by permutations of the coordinate axes and reflections along *pairs* of coordinate axes.
-I like to call the number of elements of this group the \"half double factorial\", and use this notation for it:
+Instead, it's half as big as the Weyl group of B~n~: it's the subgroup of the symmetries of the
+    $n$-dimensional cube generated by permutations of the coordinate axes and reflections along *pairs* of coordinate axes.
+I like to call the number of elements of this group the "half double factorial", and use this notation for it:

         (2n)?! = (2n)!! / 2